Enforcement officer walking down the road looking for Blue Badge misuse

 • Being stopped does not automatically mean you will be prosecuted

-• Most cases progress by letter after the incident
+• Most matters continue by letter weeks after the incident

 What Enforcement Officers Typically Do